 PREPARATION OF THE MANUSCRIPT

-All manuscripts must be written in accordance with the template provided by the RMIB.
+- All manuscripts should be written according to the template provided by RMIB, either in Spanish or English.

-Subspecialisms of Biomedical Engineering according the World Health Organization.
+Areas of study that can be published about Biomedical Engineering according to the World Health Organization